CYBWithFlourish/IP-Sweeper-Script/README.md

 done
 ```
 <h3 align='center'>Output:</h3>
-> It will print numbers from 0to 9
+> It will print numbers from 0 to 9

 <p align='center'>The script</p>